simeonmiteff/nzcovid19cases/README.md

 # NZ COVID-19 cases scraper

-This code is intended to scrape the New Zealand Ministry Of Health COVID-19 [case page](https://www.health.govt.nz/our-work/diseases-and-conditions/covid-19-novel-coronavirus/covid-19-current-cases) and render the data in various formats suitable for mapping, visualisation and analysis.
+This code is intended to scrape the New Zealand Ministry Of Health COVID-19 [case page](https://www.health.govt.nz/our-work/diseases-and-conditions/covid-19-novel-coronavirus/covid-19-current-cases) and the NZ government COVID-19 alert level from [this page](https://covid19.govt.nz/government-actions/covid-19-alert-system) and render the data in various formats suitable for mapping, visualisation and analysis.

-Use this with caution - MOH may change their page and break the scraper at any time.
+Use this with caution - the NZ government may change their page and break the scraper at any time.

+This code is used as the core of an API service I'm running: https://nzcovid19api.xerra.nz/

 ## Building